In this section, you will explore the following questions:

 The Structure of the Atom

 To understand how elements come together, we must first discuss the smallest component or building block of an element, the atom.
 An atom is the smallest unit of matter that retains all of the chemical properties of an element.
-For example, one gold atom has all of the properties of gold in that it is a solid metal at room temperature.
+For example, one gold atom has all of the properties of gold, like its chemical reactivity.
 A gold coin is simply a very large number of gold atoms molded into the shape of a coin and containing small amounts of other elements known as impurities.
 Gold atoms cannot be broken down into anything smaller while still retaining the properties of gold.

 An atom is composed of two regions: the nucleus, which is in the center of the atom and contains protons and neutrons, and the outermost region of the atom which holds its electrons in orbit around the nucleus, as illustrated in Figure 2.2.
 Atoms contain protons, electrons, and neutrons, among other subatomic particles.
-The only exception is hydrogen (H), which is made of one proton and one electron with no neutrons.
+The most common isotope of hydrogen (H) is the only exception and is made of one proton and one electron with no neutrons.